8483/notes/topics/startup/marketingAdvertising.md

 # Overview

-Buyers go through 80% of the decision making process without ever talking to sales.
+> Buyers go through 80% of the decision making process without ever talking to sales.

+> People notice you for the first time when they see you the 11th time within 90 days. [source](https://youtu.be/WiTIgjYxWbE?t=310)

 Marketing is so important because the buyer has already made up his mind when sales gets involved.